Sara Ahmed, On Being Included

 - Ahmed is interested in how some people come to be “understood as the rightful occupants of certain spaces”.
 Think about how it is that some people have come to be perceived as ‘normal’ politicians, whereas others are noteworthy — ‘strangers’ — because of their ‘diversity’.

 Find the Ahmed reading here.
+(The link will take you to the library.
+You need to sign in to access the ebook.
+You can also access the reading on eclass.)
 You are responsible for reading Chapter One, “On Arrival”, but pages 1-5 and 12-17 only.

 As you read: